olivhoenen/imas-data-dictionary/html_documentation/utilities/IDS-path-syntax.md

 ### *idspath* in URI fragment

-When the *idspath* is given as a part of an IMAS URI, it is always given in complement information on the IDS (and optionnally its occurrence), and follows the syntax `#ids[:occurrence][/idspath]` described in the [URI syntax](IMAS-URI-scheme.md) documentation.
+When *idspath* is given as a part of an IMAS URI, it is always contains the specific IDS (and optionally its occurrence) and follows the syntax `#ids[:occurrence][/idspath]` described in the [URI syntax](IMAS-URI-scheme.md) documentation.

 ### *idspath* as an argument of a `partial_get` operation